sboesebeck/morphium/docs/overview.md

 - See Developer Guide for configuration, mapping, queries, aggregation, caching, and extension points
 - See Messaging for the built‑in message queue
 - How‑Tos: Aggregation Examples, Caching Examples, and Cache Patterns

+Driver notes
+- Morphium uses its own wire‑protocol driver tailored to Morphium’s mapping.
+- Limitations: no MongoDB Atlas support and no SSL/TLS connections.